What follows is more information than you probably wanted to know about

-(By the way, I am President For Life because I started it and it is my club.)
+I am President For Life because I started it and it is my club.)
+As of 2018, both

-of humor in some of the travelogues, the information given is accurate to the best
+humor in some of the travelogues, the information given is accurate to the best

 of our ability.
 How accurate is that?
 Well, we use an altimeter watch which is not

 very accurate because it works on barometric pressure.
 We use cyclometers for distance

-measurements which depend on variable tire pressures and average
+measurements which depend on variable tire pressures and average settings for tire

-additional information or corrections to the information we provided, we will
+information or corrections to the information we provided, we will incorporate it

-I try hard to get it right but I was educated in public schools so my language skills
+hard to get it right but I was educated in public schools so my language skills

 in English are almost as bad as my language skills in German; and in German, I am